 There are several reasons why these careers are continuing to grow.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which affects old models.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.

 What Does It Mean to Be an HVAC Technician?